Safety Issues Loom For BizAv

 Key Takeaways:

-• Despite being the safest segment of general aviation, business aviation faces significant safety challenges including gross navigation errors (especially over oceans) and runway incursions, with over 50% of its accidents occurring on runways.
+• Despite being the safest segment of general aviation, business aviation faces critical safety issues, including gross navigation errors (especially over oceans) and runway incursions, which account for over 50% of its accidents.

 See a mistake?
 Contact us.